Waiting for Bus 6

 Alex

 (Breaking character) What?
 We can't change the joke.
-That is an existing, popular joke.
+There's no time and it's an existing, popular joke.

 (Note: BLAKE pronounces Gödel correctly as "G-ir-del")